meowwtama/tp/docs/DeveloperGuide.md

 ### Saving data

-1. Saving library user's data
+1. Saving library user's data.
    1. Prerequisites: The data file exists and is located at `data/addressbook.json`.
 Data in data file is valid.
    1. MyBookshelf will automatically save the newest information upon any successful commands.

-2. Saving library book list's data
+2. Saving library book list's data.
    1. Prerequisites: The data file exists and is located at `data/library.txt`.
 Data in data file is valid.
    1. MyBookshelf will automatically save the newest information upon any successful commands.